$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

-Alg. \ref{alg:arock} shows the full algorithm of ARock for decentralized optimization.
-Unlike the Alg. \ref{alg:d2vins} we used earlier, ARock is an asynchronous algorithm.
-We only need to use the latest received dual variables from remote without running the equations synchronously, as in Eq. (\ref{eq:arock_opti})-(\ref{eq:arock_update}), which means that Arock is more insensitive to communication delays.
-Moreover, Alg. \ref{alg:arock} is proved to be linear convergence \cite{peng2016arock}.
+The complete ARock algorithm for decentralized optimization is outlined in Alg. \ref{alg:arock}.
+Unlike the synchronous Alg. \ref{alg:$D^2$VINS}, ARock operates asynchronously, utilizing the latest received dual variables from remote agents without the need for synchronous execution as per Eq. (\ref{eq:arock_opti})-(\ref{eq:arock_update}), making it less sensitive to communication delays.
+Additionally, ARock is proven to have linear convergence \cite{peng2016arock}.